 As an employer, you need to be approachable and support your employees.
 You need to show them you can be trusted and empathise when they share issues they may be experiencing outside work that’s affecting their work performance.
 Mind Charity reported that 30% of staff disagreed with the statement “I would feel able to talk openly with my line manager if I was feeling stressed”.
 Trust can be a valuable asset of any person that manages people and needs to be integrated within any business that wants their employees to feel supported.
 Especially during these uncertain times, employees need to feel comfortable being open and honest with their employer.

 Showing your appreciation towards employees doesn’t have to be expensive or timely, and can be demonstrated by something as simple as a monthly reward or newsletter highlighting those employees who have gone above and beyond.
-Rebuilding your business after a global pandemic isn’t going to be an easy task, so showing some appreciation for your employees’ hard work will go a long way, a simple “thank you” to an individual can mean lots to an employee.
-In fact, UK survey results show that when UK employees were asked about what would make them feel more valued in the workplace, almost half of the respondents said a simple “thank you” will suffice.
-Hosting an annual ‘fun day’ or party as a thank you for all your staff’s hard work or additional benefits are alternative ways to make your workforce feel valued and appreciated.
+Rebuilding your business after a global pandemic isn’t going to be an easy task, so showing some appreciation for your employees’ hard work will go a long way, a simple “thank you” to your employees can mean a lot.
+In fact, survey results show that when UK employees were asked about what would make them feel more valued in the workplace, almost half of the respondents said a simple “thank you” will suffice.
+Hosting an annual ‘fun day’ or party as a thank you for all your staff’s hard work or additional benefits are also ways to make your workforce feel valued and appreciated.

 Show you care

-Caring for others goes a long way.
-No matter how stressful a job, having an employer who is easy to talk to and shows they care is a great tool that will contribute to employee happiness.
+No matter how stressful a job, having an employer who shows they care is a great tool that will contribute to employee happiness.
 An article by Business Solver looked into a study which showed 93% of employees say they’re more likely to stay with an empathetic employer.
-Often stress in the workplace can be brought on by unavoidable, personal issues and talking to someone who they can share their concerns with could help ease some of the pressure.
+Often stress in the workplace can be brought on by unavoidable, personal issues and having someone who they can share their concerns with could help ease some of the pressure.

 Provide support for workplace stress